 China, Bangladesh, and Vietnam are essential in outsourcing and offshoring for manufacturing and production.
 Despite these being one of the most prominent examples, the countries are experiencing wage increases.

 Central and South America are offshoring destinations for US companies, despite their proximity.
 The reason for this is a vastly different culture, language, as well as politics.

 What is Nearshoring – Keeping Close

-This is outsourcing with a key attribute – distance.
+If you’re wondering what is nearshoring, actually, it is simply outsourcing with a key attribute – distance.
 Unlike outsourcing, this refers to outsourcing to countries close to the company’s headquarters or main branches.

 Distance itself does not play the only role.
 There is in-fact no set definition as to which outsourcing arrangements fall into which categories.
 Depending on the product or service, one option may be more favourable than the other.
-The IT industry, for instance, is more pleasing to the practice of nearshoring.
+The IT industry, for instance, is more pleasing to the practice of nearshoring vs offshoring development.